mld/halon-unbound/README.md

 Unbound and libldns for Halon SR
 ================================

-This is a set of files and instructions for installing Unbound and libldns.
+This is a set of files and instructions for installing Unbound and libldns on Halon Security Router.
 Each set is packaged for a specific version of Halon SR. The current releases supported are (with tested patch levels in a nested list):
+ * 3.1-fox
+   * p5
- * 3.0-cookie
+ * 3.0-cookie (earlier release, please see https://github.com/mld/halon-unbound/tree/master/3.0-cookie for instructions)
    * p30
    * p32
    * p33